12 FAM 000

 Information system security control assessment: The testing and/or evaluation of management, operational, and technical security controls in an information/application system to determine the extent to which the controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting the security requirements for the system.

-Information systems security officer (ISSO): See 5 FAM 824.
+Information systems security officer (ISSO): Individual with assigned responsibility for maintaining the appropriate operational security posture for an information system or program.
+See 5 FAM 824.

 Information Technology Change Control Board (IT CCB): See 5 FAM 814.